 Would you like to download our mobile app from the App Store?Download

-Goodwill is a term we hear about often, but interestingly, is rarely mentioned in legislation.
+Goodwill is a subject we hear about often but interestingly is rarely mentioned in legislation.
 In fact, the term 'goodwill' is not defined for the purposes of the Capital Gains legislation in TCGA 1992.

 We would like to remind our readers that there is still time to use the annual exemption for Capital Gains Tax (CGT).
 In the current 2019-20 tax year, this amounts to £12,000.
 This means that there is no CGT to pay on the first £12,000 ofREAD MORE